Tuesday, 14 January 2025

 The first manned mission has reached the bottom of the Atacama Trench - 8065m!

-Organised by Caldan Oceanic, the first manned mission to the bottom of the Atacama Trench reached its target and was successful.
+Listen to this article Organised by Caldan Oceanic, the first manned mission to the bottom of the Atacama Trench reached its target and was successful.
 Renowned explorer Victor Vescovo and Chilean scientist Dr Osvaldo Ulloa became the first people to reach the bottom of the Atacama Trench.
-For Vescovo, founder of Caldan Oceanic, it was another mission to the
+For Vescovo, founder of Caldan Oceanic, it was

 Published: February 6, 2022 - 09:00